I'll never forget the moment when

 There was a time when I faced a problem during a project.

-There were delays because of construction issues that I couldn't control.
+There were delays due to construction problems that I could not control.

-At first, I was scared to tell the client because I thought it might hurt our relationship.
+At first, I was afraid to tell the client because I thought it might damage our relationship.

-But then, I realized that hiding the truth would make trust go away even more.
+But then I realized that hiding the truth would make the trust disappear even more.

-I told the client about the problems, explained why they happened, and told them how we planned to fix them.
+I told the customer about the problems, explained why they had occurred and how we planned to fix them.

-It was a hard talk, but the client liked that I was honest and really wanted to solve the issues together.
+It was a tough talk, but the client liked that I was honest and really wanted to solve the problems together.

 .

-When things go wrong, whether it's about the design, the budget, or anything else, talk to your clients about it.
+When things go wrong, whether it's the design, the budget or anything else, talk about it with your clients.

-Share ideas on how to fix the problems and show that you're committed to solving them together.
+Share ideas on how to solve problems and show that you are committed to solving them together.

 Being honest and open is what makes you trustworthy.

-Clients like it when professionals admit their mistakes and work to make things right.
+Clients like it when professionals admit their mistakes and strive to make things right.

 .

-And remember, everyone makes mistakes.
-I've made my fair share too.
+And remember that everyone makes mistakes.
+I've made mine too.

 You can read about the 21 mistakes I made and every new architect will make.